Tobeworks/Woocommerce-AI-Dummy-Products-Generator/README.md

 2. Go to WordPress Admin > Plugins > Add New
 3. Click "Upload Plugin" and choose the downloaded file
 4. Activate the plugin
-5. Go to WooCommerce > Import Demo Products
+5. Go to WooCommerce > Import Dummy Products

 ## Usage
-1. Navigate to WooCommerce > Import Demo Products
+1. Navigate to WooCommerce > Import Dummy Products
 2. Select the number of products you want to generate (1-25)
 3. Choose the type of products to generate (e.g., Electronics, Clothing)
 4. Select the WooCommerce category where products will be saved